SBL-GIT/ytda-connector-public/README.md

-# ytda-connector-public
+# YouTube Data api connector for Google Data Studio
-YouTube Data api connector for Google Data Studio - public files.
+Public files to be referenced in the connector's manifest file.